nixonthekat/hubspot-customer-lead-report-dashboard/README.md

 3. That's it! pull your data in and give your bosses reports that hubspot cant give you!

+4. Also to note: the dashboard is password protected.
+Under dashboard.tsx we set a front end password (not secure) which by default is: largeoilrig

 # Made With

 Next.js